-Lane splitting is simple, it is a tactic that motorcyclists use to pass traffic, generally when it’s stopped and backed up.
+The concept of lane splitting is simple: It is a tactic that motorcyclists use to pass stopped or jammed traffic.

-There may not be enough room for a car to move forward when a two-lane interstate comes to a stop, for instance, but a motorcycle can easily fit between the cars in both lanes.
+Many motorcycle riders believe that lane splitting is not only safe but that it makes good sense as well.
+They argue that even when there may not be enough room for a car to move forward when a two-lane interstate comes to a stop, a motorcycle can easily fit between the cars in both lanes.

 Proponents argue that this is safe because the cars aren’t moving anyway, and because it helps to reduce road congestion.
 You don’t have a bunch of bikes sitting in traffic and taking up space.

-This shows how important it is to understand all of the motorcycle laws and to adhere to them so that if another driver causes an accident, there’s no way to say that you were at fault.
+No matter what your perspective on lane splitting might be, it is important for riders to understand all of the motorcycle laws and to adhere to them so that if another driver causes an accident, there’s no way to say that you were at fault.
 You may then be able to seek compensation.